monadicus/snarkops/snops_book/user_guide/clis/SNOPS_CLI.md

 ###### **Subcommands:**

-* `action` — For interacting with snop environments
+* `action` — Actions you can apply on a specific environment
 * `agent` — Get an env's specific agent by
 * `agents` — List an env's agents
 * `balance` — Lookup an account's balance